SEARCH

 Something eating your apples on the tree?
 This hack is not realistic for huge volumes of fruit, but it can help some.

-Use a plastic sandwich bag to protect the ripening fruit.
+Use an old plastic food bag to protect the ripening fruit.

 I use bags that are no longer useful in the kitchen, to give them a second life.

-Cut a few air holes and close the zip lock around the stem and hold things in place with a binder clip.
+Cut a few air holes with a hole punch and close the zip lock around the stem and hold things in place with a binder clip.
 If I don’t do this, the squirrels take every single apple before they are ripe.

 And, because single-use plastics are a huge source of pollution on this dear old earth, be sure to re-use your bags over and over again.